-Read/write addresses remain unchanged if their respective direction was not involved in command execution.
+Read/write addresses remain unchanged, if their respective direction was not involved in command execution.

-For example, when write is active but read is inactive in a DMA command, read address does not change while write address does based on the behavior described above.
+For example, when write is active but read is inactive in a DMA command, the read address does not change but the write address does change according to the behavior described above.